-If you need help to improve your practices, policies or procedures or just want to have an organisational health check please contact Cambridge Council for Voluntary Service, preferably by email: enquiries@cambridgecvs.org.uk Tel: 01223 464696 or 07935 649805
+If you need help to improve your practices, policies or procedures or just want to have an organisational health check please contact Cambridge Council for Voluntary Service, preferably by email: enquiries@cambridgecvs.org.uk Tel: 07935 649805

-Appendix B - Community Grants 2023-24 Process Timetable
+Appendix B - Community Grants 2024-25 Process Timetable

-12 noon on Monday 3 rd October 2022 DEADLINE for the return of 2023-24 Community Grant and Discretionary Rate Relief Applications.
+12 noon on Monday DEADLINE for the return of 2 nd October 2023 2024-25 Community Grant and Discretionary Rate Relief Applications.
 The contact person named on your application form will be sent an email acknowledging receipt.
-If you have not heard from us by 14 th October 2022 at 4pm please contact us as we may not have received your application.
-October 2022 Mid-December 2022 Council officers assess your application and prepare a report for the Environment and Community Scrutiny Committee with recommendations to the Executive Councillor for Communities.
+If you have not heard from us by 13 th October 2023 at 4pm please contact us as we may not have received your application.
+October 2023 Mid-December 2023 Council officers assess your application and prepare a report for the Environment and Community Scrutiny Committee with recommendations to the Executive Councillor for Communities.
 These recommendations are based on the information provided in your application and monitoring of previous awards.
-Early January 2023 Committee papers containing recommendations for funding levels are published on the City Council's website.
+Early January 2024 Committee papers containing recommendations for funding levels are published on the City Council's website.
 It is your democratic right to lobby the councillors on the committee.
-A list of the current councillors on that committee, and their contact details is here: https://democracy.cambridge.gov.uk/mgCommitteeDetails.aspx?ID=476 19 th January 2023 Environment and Community Services Committee considers funding proposals.
-The Executive Councillor will then decide 2023-24 provisional grant funding levels, subject to approval of the overall Council budget in February 2023.
+A list of the current councillors on that committee, and their contact details is here: https://democracy.cambridge.gov.uk/mgCommitteeDetails.aspx?ID=476 18 th January 2024 Environment and Community Services Committee considers funding proposals.
+The Executive Councillor will then decide 2024-25 provisional grant funding levels, subject to approval of the overall Council budget in February 2024.
 Organisations that have applied for funding will be notified of decisions by email within 7 days of the meeting.
-Mid-February 2023 The Council approves its overall 2023-24 budget, after which the Executive Councillor will confirm actual grant funding awards.
+Mid-February 2024 The Council approves its overall 2024-25 budget, after which the Executive Councillor will confirm actual grant funding awards.
 Organisations will only be contacted if there are any changes to the provisional January decision on their grant level.
-March 2023 Grant Agreements will be sent to organisations detailing awards and conditions.
+March 2024 Grant Agreements will be sent to organisations detailing awards and conditions.
 Awards will be paid by BACS (transferred directly into organisation's bank accounts) once the Grant Agreement is signed and returned to us along with any other outstanding information (including previous monitoring reports).
-Payments are made from 1st April 2023.
-April 2023 Full grants or first instalments will be processed.
+Payments are made from 1 st April 2024.
+April 2024 Full grants or first instalments will be processed.
 Organisations will receive notification of the grant transfer direct into the organisation's bank account.